cwizard2011/book-app/Readme.md

 ## Book-App

-An app that consume a book api using javascript fetch to get a list of books
+An app that consumes a book api using javascript fetch to get a list of books